apereo/cas/docs/cas-server-documentation/password_management/Password-Management.md

 <div class="alert alert-info"><strong>YAGNI</strong><p>You do not need to explicitly include this module
 in your configuration and overlays.
 This is just to teach you that it exists.</p></div>

+## Account Management

+CAS may also allow individual end-users to update certain aspects of their account that relate to password management in a *mini portal* like setup, such as resetting the password or updating security questions, etc. This capability can be enabled using the `AccountManagement` feature toggle, as [described here](../configuration/Configuration-Feature-Toggles.html).

 ## Configuration

 To learn more about available notification options, please [see this guide](../notifications/SMS-Messaging-Configuration.html)